baileykayla953/Nosql--Challenge-/README.md

 -Insert new restaurant data into the collection and check if it was inserted

-- Find BusinessTypeID for Restaurant/cafe/canteen and return only bussinesstypeid and businesstype fields
+-Find BusinessTypeID for Restaurant/cafe/canteen and return only bussinesstypeid and businesstype fields

-- Update the new data with correct BusinessTypeID and confirm update.
+-Update the new data with correct BusinessTypeID and confirm update.

 -Find how many documents have LocalAuthority Name as Dover and delete